microbotsio/CodeCell/README.md

 ## Getting started with the CodeCell Library:

+A full guide to get you started with CodeCell can be found [here](https://microbots.io/blogs/learn/codecell-basics-your-first-steps).

 ### Init()
 - To initialize the CodeCell, use the `myCodeCell.Init()` function with one or more of the predefined macros.
 Each macro corresponds to a specific sensing function.
 Here are the available macros: